teojunda/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `view 1` views the 1st person of the displayed person list on the side panel display.
+* `view 1` views the first person of the displayed person list on the side panel display.

   ![result for 'view 1'](images/view_example.png)